fatih/vim-go-tutorial/README.md

 ### Struct split and join
 There is a great plugin that allows you to split or join Go structs.
 It's actually not a Go plugin, but it has support for Go structs.
-To enable it add plugin directove between the `plug` definition into your `vimrc` and run `:PlugInstall`.
+To enable it add plugin directive between the `plug` definition into your `vimrc` and run `:PlugInstall`.
 Example:

 ```vim